Okadaolisa/Sales-Performance/README.md

 # Summary

-The analysis highlights a strong performance in the West region, consistent year-on-year growth until 2017, and the dominance of the Consumer segment.
-However, underperforming regions and declining sales in 2018 indicate opportunities for improvement.
-Shipping modes also suggest untapped potential in Same Day delivery.
+The analysis highlights strong performance in the West region, consistent year-on-year growth until 2017, and the dominance of the Consumer segment.
+However, underperforming regions, declining sales in 2018, and underutilization of certain shipping modes point to areas for improvement.

-# Recommendations

-Investigate 2018 Sales Decline: Identify the factors contributing to the drop and develop strategies to recover lost revenue.
-Expand Underperforming Regions: Focus on increasing sales in the Central and South regions and states like Montana and New Mexico.
-Diversify Segment Efforts: Enhance marketing and sales efforts for the Corporate and Home Office segments to balance revenue streams.
+To address these issues, it is recommended to investigate the factors contributing to the 2018 sales decline and develop strategies to recover lost revenue.
+Efforts should also focus on expanding underperforming regions, particularly the Central and South regions, and states like Montana and New Mexico.
+Diversifying efforts across segments by enhancing marketing for the Corporate and Home Office sectors could balance revenue streams.
-Promote Same Day Delivery: Encourage adoption of Same Day shipping to improve customer satisfaction and attract high-value orders.
-Leverage Success Strategies: Replicate strategies from high-performing cities and regions to boost growth in underperforming areas.
-Recognize High Performers: Use the techniques of top-performing sales personnel to mentor and uplift team performance.
+Additionally, promoting Same Day delivery as a shipping option can enhance customer satisfaction and attract high-value orders.
+Leveraging strategies from high-performing cities and regions, as well as recognizing and replicating the techniques of top-performing sales personnel, can drive growth and uplift overall team performance.